Rulikkk/Rulikkk.github.io/content/merge-lists-task.md

 _Theory_: for N sorted lists, it is impossible to merge them in linear time.

-_Thoughts on proof_: To merge the lists in linear time, we need to be able to select the list, that has the next min-value in O(1).
+_Thoughts on proof_:

+1. To merge the lists in linear time, we need to be able to select the list, that has the next min-value in O(1).
 This would be possible, if the values are already pre-sorted, and we would just pick the [0] value from some structure.
 But we also need to support this structure to be sorted.
 This will also take some time.

+2. Since the size of answer is `sum(len(lists))` which is equal to `N * L` for N lists of size L, it is obvious, that this answer itself cannot be built faster than linear time of `O(N *  L)`.
+This means, that there's only `O(1)` time remaining for picking the "next best element"—which seems impossible.
+This means, that there's no algorithm, based on picking "next best element", that works in linear time.
+Most likely, this also means that there cannot such an algorithm at all.

 Based on ideas above, it looks like: